george7378/basic-physics/README.md

 # basic-physics
+> Take a look at [this Android app](https://play.google.com/store/apps/details?id=kristianseng.swingball) which shows another demo of this physics system.

 Basic Physics is a very simple rigid body physics simulation, designed to show the minimal code needed for 3D dynamics of cube-like objects.
 It uses MonoGame for graphical rendering.

 The simulation shows a symmetrical cube falling under gravity, and interacting with a flat plane.
 The collisions are handled using a 'penalty method', which allows for easy modelling of impacts and friction.